opnfv/dovetail/docs/testing/user/certificationworkflow/index.rst

 the C&C Committee.
 Normally, the outcome of the review should be communicated to the tester within 10 business days after all required information is in order.

-If an application is denied, an appeal can be made to the C&C Committee or ultimately to the Board of Directors of OPNFV.
+If an application is denied, an appeal can be made to the C&C Committee.

 Step 5: Grant of Use of Logo
 ============================

-If an application is approved, further information will be communicated to the tester on the guidelines of using OPNFV CVP logos and the status of compliance for promotional purposes.
+If an application is approved, further information will be communicated to the tester on the guidelines of using OPNFV OVP logos and the status of compliance for promotional purposes.

 Appendix